adisor86/poc/Readme.md

 Test results for the execution in browser stack can be seen while performing a login on [browser-stack](https://www.browserstack.com/) with user & password from `application.yaml` file.

 ## D2.
 API automation results
-Out of the total 9 covered scenarios, I left 2 of them failing due to the wrong http status returned for the given scenario - createUserWhileUsingWrongEndpointWhichDoesNotSupportPostMethod & createUserWithInvalidBody
+Out of the total 10 covered scenarios, 2 of them are failing due to the wrong http status returned for the given scenario - createUserWhileUsingWrongEndpointWhichDoesNotSupportPostMethod & createUserWithInvalidBody

 ## D3.
 Performance test results
 In order to clearly identify the SPIKE impact, I adopted the following test strategy: